-Male facelift surgery requires good planning and close attention to detail: the fact that men tend to have less hear means that it is more difficult to conceal the scar.
+Male facelift surgery requires good planning and close attention to details: the fact that men tend to have less hear means that it is more difficult to conceal the scar.

 That is why at the Instituto Pérez de la Romana, we conduct a thorough analysis of the face with a multidisciplinary team prior to the procedure.
-The results and our extensive experience in facelifts for men guarantee our results.
+The real-life cases and our extensive experience in facelifts in men guarantee the results.

 Click on the buttons to see the before-and-after comparison.

-Facelifts and cervical facelifts are performed using local anesthetic and sedation.
-Sedation consists of the administration of a sedative that indices a state of tranquility and even physiological tiredness in the patient, who does not feel any type of pain as a result of the sedative.
-Recovery is swift and the patient does not tend to vomit.
+Facelifts and cervical facelifts are performed using local anaesthesia and sedation.
+The sedation consists in administration of a sedative medicine that causes a state of tranquillity and even physiological sleep in the patient, who does not feel any pain.
+The recovery process is gentle and the patient does not tend to vomit.

 Yes, it is advisable to remain at rest for 24 hours with the head elevated, to avoid bruising and to monitor the change.